stripe/stripe-commercetools-checkout-app/README.md

 - `CTP_JWT_ISSUER`: The issuer inside JSON Web Token which is required in JWT validation process.
 Default value is `https://mc-api.europe-west1.gcp.commercetools.com`
 - `STRIPE_CAPTURE_METHOD`: Stripe capture method (manual or automatic), default value: automatic.
 - `STRIPE_APPEARANCE_PAYMENT_ELEMENT`: Stripe Elements supports visual customization, which allows you to match the design of your site with the `appearance` option.
 This value has the specific appearance of the Payment Element component.
+- `STRIPE_LAYOUT`: Stripe allows you to customize the Payment Element’s layout to fit your checkout flow (accordions or tabs).
 - `CTP_CLIENT_SECRET`: The client secret of commercetools composable commerce user account.
 It is used in commercetools client to communicate with commercetools composable commerce via SDK.
 - `CTP_CLIENT_ID`: The client ID of your commercetools composable commerce user account.
 It is used in commercetools client to communicate with commercetools composable commerce via SDK.
 Expected scopes are: `manage_payments` `manage_orders` `view_sessions` `view_api_clients` `manage_checkout_payment_intents` `introspect_oauth_tokens` `manage_types` `view_types`.
 - `STRIPE_SECRET_KEY`: Stripe authenticates your API requests using your account’s API keys